liaqathussain619/Student-Mark-Predictor/README.md

-# Student-Mark-Predictor
+# Student-Mark-Predector
- **Student Mark Predictor** A simple machine learning project that predicts students’ marks based on inputs like attendance, assignments, quizzes, and study hours.
+ **Student Mark Predector** A simple machine learning project that predicts students’ marks based on inputs like attendance, assignments, quizzes, and study hours.
 It includes data preprocessing, model training, evaluation, and a prediction script to generate results for new student records.